Y0Coss/docs-fork/pages/storage_and_backup/backup_agent/backup_agent_first_configuration/guide.en-gb.md

 ![Backup Agent Tenant Infos](images/01-backup-agent-tenant-infos.png){.thumbnail}

-Click the `Download`{.action} button at the top of the table listing your Agents.
+Click the `Download`{.action} button at the top of the table listing your agents.

 ![Backup Agent Agents](images/01-backup-agent-agent.png){.thumbnail}